An examination of diversity in senior leadership roles at America’s top companies

 Nevertheless, Caucasian/White men still hold 66% of all Fortune 500 board seats and 91.1% of chairmanships on those boards, nowhere near representative of the actual population and still holding the majority of power positions even in companies with diverse boards.

-When it comes to Fortune 100 companies, the numbers are slightly better.
+When it comes to Fortune 100 companies, the numbers are slightly better, though 23% of those companies do not release demographic data.
 In 2018, 19.5% of Fortune 100 company board seats were held by minorities, compared to 16% of Fortune 500 seats.
-African American/Black women saw a 44.8% increase in seats – the largest of any group (though that represented just 13 seats).
+Black women saw a 44.8% increase in seats – the largest of any group (though that represented just 13 seats).
 Caucasian/White men saw a decrease of 3% (23 seats) and men of all ethnicities saw a 1.2% decrease (or 11 seats).

 While there’s been significant progress in achieving parity on boards, C-suite executives are actually less diverse now than they were a few years ago.
 Currently, there are just three black CEOs running Fortune 500 companies (5 fewer than there were three years ago) and the number of women CEOs dropped 25% (to 24 since) between June 2017 and May 2018.xv